django-cms/djangocms-alias/README.rst

 .. warning::

-    This is the development branch for django CMS version 4.1 support.
+    django CMS Alias 3 and later require django CMS 5.0 or later.

-    For django CMS V4.0 support, see `support/django-cms-4.0.x branch <https://github.com/django-cms/djangocms-alias/tree/support/django-cms-4.0.x>`_
+    Use ``djangocms-alias<3`` for django CMS 4.1.

 ============